 Several Project BLUE divers wrestled these two gigantic tires that somehow found its way to the kantil near the sanctuary.
 It took several people to haul the tires out of the water.

-Then it was time to claim our reward—a super delicious beach-side lunch buffet courtesy of Sumilon Bluewater!
+Then it was time to claim our reward—a super delicious beach-side lunch buffet courtesy of Bluewater Sumilon!
 It was our first time to eat in such a first-class resort, and let us tell you: the food is amazingly heavenly!
 We are not exaggerating.

 It’s a feast!
 Only the occasional mumbled set of words broke through the din of sipping, chopping, and chewing.
 We were that hungry!

 The two dives where exhausting, but we wanted a bit more exercise.
 Hehehe!
 So we went kayaking around the resort’s lagoon and fishing area.